 * The full cost of the $300 and $600 commemorative bricks inlaid at the National Army Museum are tax deductible.
 Replica bricks and display cases are not tax deductible.The Army Historical Foundation reserves the right to approve all brick inscriptions.
 Inscriptions that do not conform to the provided inscription guidelines will be declined and will require a new inscription to be submitted.

-The National Museum of the United States Army Commemorative Bricks come in two styles.
+The National Museum of the United States Army Commemorative Bricks come in two sizes.
 The 4″ x 8″ Brick allows for 1-3 lines of customized text for $250 while the 8″ x 8″ Brick allows up to 6 lines of customized text for $500.

 While the National Museum of the United States Army Brick Program continues to “pave the way to Army history,” the personal stories related to the bricks are taking the program to a new level of significance.
-The feature, “Why My Brick,” invites individuals to explain what motivated them to purchase their bricks and also provides a venue to share the stories behind their brick inscriptions.
+The feature, Why My Brick?, invites individuals to explain what motivated them to purchase their bricks and also provides a venue to share the stories behind their brick inscriptions.

-iers who want to remember buddies they have lost on more recent battlefields.
+Why My Brick? has generated a variety of stories, from families with ancestors who fought in the Civil War to Soldiers who want to remember buddies they have lost on more recent battlefields.
 One of the Museum’s themes is “every Soldier has a story,” and this program is a perfect vehicle for these stories to be told and preserved.

 Use the Brick Locator App to search by the exact inscription for a map and the location of your commemorative brick installed on the Museum grounds.
 The majority of bricks purchased between 2013-July 2018 are located along the Path of Remembrance (Promenade) and can be found within the Brick Locator App.